tughn/phishing-checker/README.md

 **Live Demo:** [https://phishing-checker-zeta.vercel.app](https://phishing-checker-zeta.vercel.app)

-A free, production-ready tool to check URLs and email content for phishing threats using VirusTotal and Google Safe Browsing.
+A free, demo tool to check URLs and email content for phishing threats using VirusTotal and Google Safe Browsing.

 ---